rwst/gbff2RDP/README.md

 # gbff2RDP
-create RDP classifier training files from NCBI taxonomy gbff file
+creates RDP classifier training files from NCBI taxonomy gbff file.

+You're free to use it but there is no support.
+Sorry.